rapidsai/dask-cuda/docs/source/ucx.rst

 -----

 Dask-CUDA workers using UCX communication can be started manually with the ``dask-cuda-worker`` CLI tool or automatically with ``LocalCUDACluster``.
-In either case, a ``distributed.Client`` must be made for the worker cluster using the same UCX configuration.
+In either case, a ``dask.distributed.Client`` must be made for the worker cluster using the same UCX configuration.

 dask-cuda-worker
 ^^^^^^^^^^^^^^^^

 A Dask cluster with UCX support can be started using the ``dask-cuda-worker`` CLI tool with a Dask scheduler which has been configured for UCX.

-*Do we want to include any reasons you would do this instead of using LocalCUDACluster?*
+This must be used for cases where a multi-node cluster is needed, as ``LocalCUDACluster`` will only start single-node clusters.

 Scheduler
 """""""""